 |Arab Charter on Human Rights||Yes||2004 (signed but not ratified)|

 |African Charter on the Rights and Welfare of the Child||No||—|

 |Treaty Establishing the African Economic Community||No||—|

 |Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa||No||—|

 |Protocol to the African Charter on Human and Peoples’ Rights on the Establishment of an African Court on Human and Peoples’ Rights||No||—|

 * Category includes ratification, accession, or succession to the treaty

-Egypt’s Constitution was adopted by popular referendum in January 2014.
+Egypt’s Constitution was adopted by popular referendum in January 2014, and most recently amended in 2019.
 The constitution contains numerous rights protections that are relevant to civil society, although most of these have yet to see significant enforcement in practice.
 Relevant Constitutional provisions include:

 Article 65 Freedom of thought:

 All individuals have the right to express their opinion through speech, writing, imagery, or any other means of expression and publication.